mojaloop/documentation/deployment-guide/README.md

 2. Test system health in your browser after installation.
 This will only work if you have an active helm chart deployment running.

    _Note: The examples below are only applicable to a local deployment.
-The entries should match the DNS values or ingress rules as configured in the [values.yaml](https://github.com/mojaloop/helm/blob/master/mojaloop/values.yaml) or otherwise matching any custom ingress rules configured_
+The entries should match the DNS values or ingress rules as configured in the [values.yaml](https://github.com/mojaloop/helm/blob/master/mojaloop/values.yaml) or otherwise matching any custom ingress rules configured_.

    **ml-api-adapter** health test:
    ```